APNIC-Labs/draft-kskroll-sentinel/README.md

    should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
 Otherwise, the resolver MUST return RCODE 2 (server failure).
 Note that the
-   <tag-index> is specified in the DNS label using hex notation.
+   <tag-index> is specified in the DNS label using hexadecimal notation.

+   In all other cases the resolver MUST NOT alter the outcome of the DNS response validation process.